christiespeich/Mooberry-Book-Manager/README.txt

 = 3.0 =
 * Added: Book Grids can now be filtered and grouped by Editors, Illustrators, Cover Artists, and Publishers
 * Added: Book Grids can now be grouped by several levels
-* Added: Additional pretty links, ie /book/tag/{some-tag} which lists all matching books but display the full book page not a grid
+* Added: Additional pretty links, eg /book/tag/{some-tag} which lists all matching books but display the full book page not a grid
 * Added: Ability to update/change "Add to Goodreads" and "Coming Soon" book cover images (on settings page)
 * Added: Custom text above and below auto-generated Book Grids (Wordpress 4.4+ only)
 * Added: Tip Jar